 - Getting constant error messages saying the File System needs repair

-- Active applications often freezing up and crashing
+- Active applications often freeze up and crashing

 - System crashing while the operating system is booting

-- Computer running oddly slow, especially while accessing larger files
+- The computer running oddly slow, especially while accessing larger files

 - Frequent errors while moving data

 Generally, most manufacturers provide an SSD endurance rating by giving an estimate of TBW (Terabytes Written) – representing the total amount of terabytes of data that an SSD can write in its lifetime.